lara-zeus/filament-locationpickr-field/README.md

 composer require lara-zeus/filament-locationpickr-field:"^3.0.0"
 ```

-**Filament V3 & V2** - if you are using Filament v2.x, you can use https://github.com/arbermustafa/filament-locationpickr-field repository.
+**Filament V3 & V2** - you can use https://github.com/arbermustafa/filament-locationpickr-field repository.

 You can publish the config file with: